Homemade fly spray for horses

 - Citronella oil is effective at repelling mosquitos and also stable flies, as well as having a nice smell.
 Some people report that citronella attracts bees.

 - Dish soap.
 Many of the recipes for homemade fly sprays contain dish soap.
 I have seen recipes with just about every brand of dish soap.
-This is used as an emulsifier, so that the oils and water in your concoction can mix together, and stay mixed together.
+This is used as an emulsifier so that the oils and water in your concoction can mix, and stay mixed together.

 - Vinegar.
-About half of the homemade recipes out there specify white vinegar, the others say apple cider vinegar.
+About half of the homemade recipes specify white vinegar, the others say apple cider vinegar.
 Perhaps it depends on the smell that you prefer?